AngellusMortis/boundlexx-ui/README.md

 # Boundlexx UI

+> [!IMPORTANT]
-Achieved to prevent notifications about outdated packages.
+> Achieved to prevent notifications about outdated packages.
 Message me on Boundless forums if you want to contribute.

 ## Requirements